-Admission as a transfer student
+Admission as a Transfer Student

 Students from other colleges or universities may apply for transfer to Westminster by making application along the lines detailed for freshman applicants.
 Applications for transfer admission may be made for the summer, fall, or spring term.
 Official transcripts from all post-secondary institutions attended and the high school transcript must be submitted.
 Verbal and math SAT or ACT scores are desirable but not required.
-Students who wish to transfer into the Music Education degree program must have a grade point average. of 2.75 or higher.
-Other degree programs require a g.p.a. of 2.00 or higher.
+Students who wish to transfer into the Music Education degree program must have a grade point average of 2.75 or higher.
+Other degree programs require a grade point average of 2.00 or higher.
 Information regarding transfer of credits is found in the "Academic Policies" chapter of this catalog.

-Admission as a special student
+Admission as a Special Student